Janusz Waluś

-Janusz Jakub Waluś (/ˈjɑːnəs ˈwɒləs/ YAH-nəs-_-WOL-əs, [ˈjanuʂ ˈjakub ˈvaluɕ]; born 14 January 1953) is a Goral Polish right-wing extremist convicted of the 1993 assassination of Chris Hani, General Secretary of the South African Communist Party and chief of staff of Umkhonto we Sizwe (MK), the armed wing of the African National Congress (ANC).
-He held dual Polish-South African citizenship from 1986 until his South African citizenship was revoked in 2017.
+Janusz Jakub Waluś (/ˈjɑːnəs ˈwɒləs/ YAH-nəs-_-WOL-əs, [ˈjanuʂ ˈjakub ˈvaluɕ]; born 14 January 1953) is a Polish right-wing extremist who was convicted of the 1993 assassination of Chris Hani, General Secretary of the South African Communist Party (SACP) and chief of staff of uMkhonto weSizwe (MK), the armed wing of the African National Congress (ANC).
+He held dual Polish and South African citizenship from 1986 until his South African citizenship was revoked in 2017.

-Initially sentenced to death for Hani's murder, Waluś's sentence was commuted to life imprisonment, and he was held at C-Max in Pretoria.
+Initially sentenced to death for Hani's murder, Waluś's sentence was commuted to life imprisonment after capital punishment in South Africa was ruled unconstitutional in 1995, and he was held at C-Max in Pretoria.
 Waluś was refused parole four times, before the Constitutional Court ordered his release on parole in November 2022.
 His parole was delayed for nearly a week after he was attacked in prison, and he was released on 7 December 2022.
+In 2024, he returned to Poland.

 Early life

-Janusz Waluś was born in Zakopane in Communist-ruled Poland and, in 1981, emigrated to South Africa to join his father and brother, who had arrived in South Africa in the 1970s and established a small glass factory.
-After the family business went bankrupt some years later, Waluś, then a truck driver, joined both the National Party and the Afrikaner Weerstandsbeweging, becoming more and more involved in the far-right politics supporting South Africa's apartheid regime.
+Waluś was born in Zakopane in the Polish People's Republic.
+He passed matura in August Witkowski 5th High School in Kraków.
+In 1981, he emigrated to South Africa to join his father and brother, who had arrived in South Africa in the 1970s and established a small glass factory.
+After the family business went bankrupt some years later, Waluś, then a truck driver, joined both the National Party and the Afrikaner Weerstandsbeweging, becoming more and more involved in the far-right politics supporting South Africa's apartheid government.

 Assassination of Chris Hani

-The assassination of Chris Hani took place on Easter Saturday, 10 April 1993, a time when negotiations to end apartheid were taking place.
-Waluś drove to Chris Hani's house in Boksburg, Johannesburg, around 10:20 am.
+The assassination of Hani took place on Easter Saturday, 10 April 1993, a time when negotiations to end apartheid were taking place.
+Waluś drove to Hani's house in Boksburg, Johannesburg, around 10:20 a.m.
 Hani had just returned home and, as he got out of his car, Waluś called out his name, at which Hani turned around and was shot once in the body and then three times in the head.
 Hani died on the scene, while Waluś fled.
 A neighbour noted the registration of the car fleeing the scene, which resulted in Waluś's capture.

 Although Waluś denied any participation in the assassination, he made the mistake of assuming one of the policemen was a right-winger and exposed his own story.
 Thorough investigation revealed that Clive Derby-Lewis had instigated the assassination and organized the acquisition of the weapon for Waluś.
 The police found a hit-list that suggested Hani was the third target on Waluś's and Derby-Lewis's list, which also included the names and addresses of Nelson Mandela and Joe Slovo, among others.